usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Communication between the claimant and channel (the primary channel in the case of an Out of Band authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.

-Verifiers operated by government agencies at AAL1 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.
+Verifiers operated by government agencies at AAL1 SHALL be validated to meet the requirements of [FIPS 140](#FIPS140-2) Level 1.

 #### <a name="aal1reauth"></a>4.1.3.
 Reauthentication